 “The contrast of the cold on your hot body in a warm room floods the body with a rush of sensations that can be incredibly stimulating." —Indigo Wolfe, sex educator

 Intrigued?
-If so, you’re going to want to check out the six tips from sexperts rounded up below for using ice as a form of temperature play.
+If so, you're going to want to check out the six tips from sexperts rounded up below for using ice as a form of temperature play.
 Just be sure to err on the side of slow to start, given that different people have different sensitivities and varying thresholds for handling coldness.
-To keep things fun rather than shockingly frigid, Dr. St. John has a rule of thumb to follow: “If it’s too cold to hold in your hand, it’s going to be too cold for genitals and sensitive bits.”
+To keep things fun rather than shockingly frigid, Dr. St. John has a rule to follow: “If it’s too cold to hold in your hand, it’s going to be too cold for genitals and sensitive bits.”
 Makes sense.